sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/environment-variables/README.md

 * In external sources like databases, file systems, and APIs
 * On the computer that's running the application, which is called the environment

 Data on the computer that's running the application can be set with environment variables.
-In Node.js, environment variables are accessed on the `process.env` object:
+In Node.js, environment variables are accessed with the `process.env` object:

 ```js
 fetch(process.env.API_URL)
   .then(response => response.json())
 ```

-The application code can use environment variables in these situations.
-Environment variables make it so the code doesn't need to change just because that variable does.
+Environment variables make it so the code doesn't need to change just because different environments need different values.

 ## Types of Environment Variable